StackVista/stackstate-docs/setup/install-stackstate/linux_install/before_you_install.md

 # Before you install

 {% hint style="info" %}
+These are the docs for the StackState Self-hosted product.
+[Go to the StackState SaaS docs site](https://docs.stackstate.com/v/stackstate-saas/).
+{% endhint %}

+{% hint style="info" %}
 StackState prefers Kubernetes!
 In the future we will move away from Linux support.
 Read how to [migrate from the Linux install of StackState to the Kubernetes install](../kubernetes_install/migrate_from_linux.md).
 {% endhint %}